The previous names:

 The glamor of the Old Brest at the reenactment during a Day of the City in July 2014.

-A new fountain will appear on the site of the old one in 2018.
+A new fountain appeared on the site of the old one in 2018.

 The views opposite the cinema on the south-western corner of Sovietskaya Street and Budyonny Street.
 A night club, casino and other entertainments are under one roof.